 Your Guest Inn Hosts

-We are Valerie and Todd your hosts along with our team, our ‘CCO’ (Chief Cultural Officer) dog Guinness and our 'EIT" (Employee in Training) dog Harvey.
+We are Valerie and Todd your hosts along with our dog 'Harvey' who is our ‘CCO’ (Chief Cultural Officer) and formal greeter.
 We invite you to experience the majestic beauty of the area, in our comfortable and spacious lake house.

 Our vision of a guest inn, while traditionally known as a 'bed & breakfast', has been the culmination of many years, special places, people, and experiences that have inspired us.
 We have made every effort to bring this vision to reality in our version of a 'Guest Inn'.